dragonfly-science/dragonfab/README.md

 LXC environments are currently expected to be hosted locally, but eventually this script should be configured to allow remote lxc deployment.

+### Environment variables

+dragonfab's environment, at the most basic level, replaces variables in Fabric's `env` module which is used for configuration of hosts and many other things.

+In addition to the variables that Fabric knows what to do with, we define a number of new variables that dragonfab uses.

+* `remote_path` - This is used for a relative path management.
+Don't specify it if you want to use absolute paths for other path variables.
+Must end in a trailing slash.
+* `django_path` - Remote path to django app (and where settings.py is expected to be).
+* `django_site_settings` - A django settings file that is used for customising it to an environment.
+This is typically imported by the main settings.py.
+  This variable should be the path to a local file.
+* `django_secrets` - Another django settings file extension that is imported by settings.py.
+This one is not kept in repository and typically contains API keys and passwords.

 ## Debian packaging

 Debian packages are used for deployment.
 Essentially, a fabfile should